Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

 \subsection{Simulated RFI Power Spectra}

-We show cylindrical power spectra for sources from the GLEAM catalog and two different RFI sources in figure \ref{fig:2d_sim_PS}.
+We show cylindrical power spectra for sources from the GLEAM catalog and two different RFI sources in Figure \ref{fig:2d_sim_PS}.
 In these simulations, we used the MWA Phase I \citep{Tingay2013} as our example instrument, thus capturing a realistic baseline distribution and beam pattern for an interformeter.
+The beam is simulated using an average embedded element and mutual coupling model \citep{Sutinjo2015}, chosen at the central frequency of observation (about 178 MHz).
 This allows us to accurately depict some typical chromatic effects of an instrument and analysis pipeline.
-To simulate each RFI source, we modeled a single fictitious, zenith-located, flat-spectrum, 1 Jy source, and simulated visibilities using \textsc{FHD}.
+To simulate each RFI source, we modeled a single fictitious, phase-centered, flat-spectrum, 1 Jy source, and simulated visibilities using \textsc{FHD}.
 Using \textsc{pyuvdata}\footnote{https://github.com/RadioAstronomySoftwareGroup/pyuvdata} \citep{Hazelton2017}, we then modified the frequency structure of the fictitious source to match our desired RFI sources.
 We then passed these visibilities back through \textsc{FHD} to create the input HEALPix cubes \citep{Gorski2005} for \textsc{$\varepsilon$ppsilon}.
 The simulated GLEAM sources lie in the same observing field as was used in \citet{Barry2019b}, which is a region of the sky with minimal bright sources and low sky temperature.
 As expected from our theoretical work, the narrowband source has a nearly constant power spectrum, while the DTV source has a lobed structure along $k_\parallel$ and relatively little structure along $k_\perp$.
 The power spectrum of the simulated GLEAM catalog demonstrates how foreground power is largely confined to the foreground wedge, with very little power escaping into the EoR window.
-Because the RFI sources are at zenith, they do not exhibit any sort of foreground wedge.
-While an off-zenith RFI source would not be immune to the effects that cause the foreground wedge, the amount of power leakage into higher line-of-sight modes from the wedge is subdominant to the spillover that occurs from the band-limited nature of the RFI.
+Because the RFI sources are at phase center, they do not exhibit any sort of foreground wedge.
+While an off-center RFI source would not be immune to the effects that cause the foreground wedge, the amount of power leakage into higher line-of-sight modes from the wedge (a $\sim 0.01- 0.1\%$ effect in the foregrounds of Figure \ref{fig:2d_sim_PS}(a)) is subdominant to the spillover that occurs from the band-limited nature of the RFI (a $\sim 10\%$ effect for the DTV power spectrum in Figure \ref{fig:2d_sim_PS}(c)).
 We can see that this spillover drastically contaminates the EoR window.